Operation Paramount

 For the first time, data from HM Prisons & Probation Service (HMPPS) database is being used not only to track a prisoner’s entry, movement through and eventual release from prison – but also to focus support on vulnerable family members left behind at the point of their imprisonment.

-As part of the welfare visit, which may be by a police officer or a Police Community Support Officer (PCSO) from the local team, the role of the charity Children Heard and Seen is explained to the family and they are offered a referral to have an initial conversation with the charity.
+The VPP then notifies an officer or member of police staff working in the family’s locality who contact the parent/carer to explain the role of Children Heard and Seen and offer a referral to have an initial conversation with the charity.
 Where appropriate, i.e. when a family is already open to statutory support or Early Help, we ensure local Children’s Services are aware of the imprisonment.

 At this point, Thames Valley Police’s engagement with the family ceases and Children Heard and Seen then begin their work if the family so wish.